FujiBookPro/photonvision-docs/source/docs/apriltag-pipelines/coordinate-systems.rst

 AprilTag Coordinate Frame
 -------------------------

-The AprilTag coordinate system is defined as follows, relative to the center of the AprilTag itself, and when viewing the tag as a robot would.=:
+The AprilTag coordinate system is defined as follows, relative to the center of the AprilTag itself, and when viewing the tag as a robot would.

 * The origin is the center.
 * The x-axis points to your right